Patient Photos of Ear Prosthetics

 Patient Case Studies of Ear Prosthetics

-Our partial ear patient flew from New York to get a prosthesis that improves the symmetry of his partially-amputated ear.
-This type of upper ear prosthesis is very tricky to design and mold, because we have to work over and around anatomy that is scarred and mis-shaped from the accident.
-It is a challenge that we love as medical artists.
-We restore the natural look by creating the illusion of depth; of natural recessed areas in the ear, and we plan prosthesis edges that either fall hidden in the shadows of recesses or that might be seen as normal wrinkles or skin folds.
+Our patient flew from New York to get a partial ear prosthesis that restores the top of his partially-amputated ear.
+This type of ear prosthetic for the upper ear is challenging to create.
+It requires a multiple piece dental stone mold that must be designed and fabricated with precision.
+It is a challenge that we relish because it is in our nature as medical artists and within our capability as anaplastologists.
+We carefully plan the edges of the ear prosthesis to either be hidden in the shadows of the remaining ear anatomy or to appear as natural skin folds.
+We can make ear prosthesis edges so inconspicuous they are almost invisible.
 Even though we have advanced methods to scan and digitally manipulate and plan our project, the devil is always in the final details that we love to refine and never hurry.

-We really want our patients to be happy with their prosthesis, even when they relocate.
-Having multiple Medical Art Prosthetics locations around the country really helps assure patients we literally “follow them” in their progress.
-The augmentative ear prosthesis delivered by Greg Gion in Hackensack, NJ was found to develop fitting issues, but when the patient moved to Los Angeles Greg was able to refit the prosthesis right next door in the Glendale, California office location.
+We really want our patients to be happy with their new auricualr ear prosthesis, even if they relocate to another part of the country.
+Having multiple Medical Art Prosthetics locations around the country helps us stay close and accessible to our patients so we can follow them in their progress.
+The slipover ear prosthesis for our patient with microtia was originally fit and delivered in our Paramus, NJ location near Hackensack, NJ.
+When she moved to Los Angeles, CA our California anaplastologist was able to redesign and refit her augmentative ear prosthesis in a special Glendale, California office location.

-Our patient came from Atlanta, GA for the aesthetic restoration of his left ear.
-He lost the upper portions of his helix and antihelix cartilage and overlying skin following skin cancer removal.
+Our patient came from Atlanta, GA for the aesthetic prosthetic restoration of his partially amputated left pinna.
+He lost the upper portions of his helix, antihelix cartilage, and the overlying skin of his ear following skin cancer removal.
 Sometimes people wear their hair long to cover problems like this.
-Otherwise, these ear differences make people feel conspicuous when they are in situation like standing in lines at the grocery or theatre.
-That’s why we try so hard to match color and instill natural details that make the restoration undetectable even up close.
+Otherwise, these ear deformities from cancer surgery or accidents often make people feel conspicuous and uncomfortable when they are in situations like standing in line at the grocery store or theatre.
+That’s why we try so hard to match color and instill natural details that make the prosthetic ear inconspicuous or undetectable from behind or any angle.
+We all strive to make the perfect ear prosthetic result and outcome.

-So many people born with under formed ears try to have them surgically restored, and they almost never are happy with the result.
-They may try repeat surgeries over many years, only to finally decide, “I want an ear that looks like my other ear, so I feel balanced and more normal – so people don’t stare anymore.”
-When they finally decide to remove all that bulky rib cartilage tissue (or Medpor implant) it’s also an appropriate time to have osseointegrated implant fixtures placed in the bone.
-These fixtures become anchors to solidly secure the prosthesis using special clips and magnetic attachments.
+Many people born with underdeveloped ears try to have their ear restored through surgical reconstruction.
+They are often unhappy with their ear result.
+They may try repeat surgeries over many years, only to finally decide, “I want an ear that looks like my other ear, so I feel balanced and more normal – so people don’t stare anymore.†They finally decide to remove the bulky rib cartilage tissue or the Medpor ear implant.
+This is often the ideal time to have OI fixtures placed in the mastoid bone.
+These small screw fixtures solidly anchor abutments that attach the ear prosthesis using special clips or magnets.
 It’s a wonderful technology based on decades of proven science and predictable outcomes.
 How do we know this?
-Because our practice has been involved since 1984 as a leading innovator and provider in implant-retained craniofacial prosthetics.
-It’s a low-risk decision a lifelong liberation.
+Because our practice network and anaplastologists have been involved since 1984 as a leading innovator and provider in osseointegrated (OI) craniofacial prosthetics.
+Patient reports of high satisfaction with implant-retained ear prostheses are substantiated in the medical and dental literature.
+Our practice uses Vistafix, Southern Implant, and other implant systems in conjunction with over 25 surgeons.